talshavv/waste_images_classification_tensorflow/README.md

 ----How we did it----

-We worked with a database of 22.000 pictures, that were divided into organic and recyclable waste.
+We worked with a database of 22.000 pictures that were divided into organic and recyclable waste.

 The dataset we used can be found here: https://www.kaggle.com/datasets/techsash/waste-classification-data

 Then we used a CNN model.
-It's a type of deep-learning neural network, that is designed to process data.
+It's a type of deep-learning neural network, which is designed to process data.

-It consists of multiple layers, that learn features about the images and classify them.
+It consists of multiple layers that learn features about the images and classify them.

-With that CNN model, we reached an accuracy of 92%.
+With that CNN model we reached an accuracy of 92%.

 That means we would be able to capture 92% of waste that needs to be recycled.